NightProxy/Space/contributing.md

 - wget
 - imagemagick

-Run cd into imgs, and run `chmod +x ./download_urls.sh` to give the script execution perms, then run the script like this: `/download_urls.sh ../../json/g.json ./g` replace g.json with a if you are doing apps, and do the same for the second argument.
+cd into imgs, and run `chmod +x ./download_urls.sh` to give the script execution perms, then run the script like this: `/download_urls.sh ../../json/g.json ./g` replace g.json with a if you are doing apps, and do the same for the second argument.

 There is currently no windows version of the script, because I dont like batch and wrote the script after I hadnt slept for 2 days.
 Feel free to contribute a windows version or to contribute an updated more polished version of the script